Heavy Duty Off-road Vehicles

 Isuzu Australia hasn’t dominated the local truck scene by accident, but by carefully analysing every possible market segment.
 The latest release is a ‘softer’ 4WD than the go-anywhere NPS, targetting customers who need a traction truck, not an expedition vehicle.

-We check out the 2013 NPS 300 crew cab model and find many improvements over the original.
+We checked out the latest NPS 300 crew cab model and found many improvements over the original.

 IVECO DAILY 4X4